When you’re looking at a Finder window, and you want to climb up one level, hold the ⌘ key and type the up arrow. Up you go.

 Another example: you’re somewhere in the Pictures folder, several folders deep.
 You want to climb up until you’re at the Pictures folder itself.
 Just tap ⌘-up arrow until you’re there.

-See also my post “Command-Click a window’s title to show the document’s path.“
+See also my post “Command-Click a window’s title to show the document’s location.“